 Please note: although children of all ages are welcome to join the cruise, due to the availability of survival suits, swimming in the frozen sea is only available for children 7 years and older, or children above the height of 125cm.

 Image credit: Graeme Richardson

 Aurora hideaway dinner

-For an extra special evening during your holiday we highly recommend the Aurora Hideaway Dinner which is a private dining experience.
-This small hideaway is one of a handful which effectively offers a completely private “restaurant”.
+For an extra special evening during your holiday, we highly recommend the Aurora Hideaway Dinner which is a private dining experience.
+This small hideaway is one of a handful that effectively offers a completely private “restaurant”.
 Each is moved around the archipelago by snowcat to ensure that it is in the best possible location (based on the day's wind, weather and ice conditions).Read more about this activity

 You will travel via snowmobile-pulled sleigh into the wilds, where you will soon see the glow coming from a small hut in the distance.
 The heat from a cosy fire will await you inside.

 Upon arrival, you will be served a drink of your choice (either wine, beer or a hot drink – any further drinks can be added to your room bill to be paid at checkout) along with a delicious soup.
 Your main course will then be prepared on an open fire before pudding and hot drinks are served.

 We strongly recommend that between courses you pop outdoors in order to gaze at the sky, as the Northern Lights have been known to interrupt these meals!
 Your guide will also have snowshoes available for you should you wish to explore the surrounding area (close to the cabin) whilst your next course is being prepared.